maxdee/alc_freeliner/README.md

 The `@` character saves your current segment groups, with the exception of group 0.
 The `#` character will load whatever is in `data/groups.xml`.
 Its a good idea to make a copy of this file because accidentally hitting `@` will overwrite the file.

 ###### Make Videos
 The `*` character begins and stops a frame saving process.
 These `.tiff` images are saved in batches `capture/clip_N`.
 You can use Processing's movie maker tool to turn these into a video file.
 I recommend clearing `capture/` after making some clips.

+## Current Bugs ##
+  * The fill or stroke modes (`q and f`) get stuck at 0, change the shapeSize to get your stroke or fill back.
+  * Only one closed shape per items, due to segment sorting.